Sjors-Berendsen/SpotifyDownloader/README.md

 # SpotifyDownloader
 Downloads a spotify playlist

-I am working hard on the gui, and
+I am working hard on the gui, and a compiled version so everyone can run it

 [Installation](https://github.com/BaerkeDestroyer/SpotifyDownloader/tree/main#installation)